dsrvlabs/vatz/docs/installation.md

 # 4. Set VATZ configs for your own use

 ## 4.1.
 Modify default.yaml (VATZ)
-There's yaml file as config, and the default config must be updated by yourself to set up VATZ service and clients
+There's a YAML file for configuration, and you'll need to update the default settings yourself to properly set up the VATZ service and clients.
 sample:
 > This is default.yaml, please update secrets, and etc for your node use.
 ```